 One of the reasons why people around the world prefer lemon iced tea is because lemon enhances the taste of coffee making you want more.

 Maybe this is why Italians are said to know their coffee’; as they serve hot coffee with the lemon slice spreading lime over the rim of the cup.
 This gives a very special experience of coffee as you taste lime with every sip.

 6. Finnish Coffee – Kaffeost

-This is by far the most strange combination of coffee, but interesting either ways.
+This is by far the most strange combination of coffee, but interesting either way.
 In Finland, the beverage is prepared by mixing hot coffee with cheese curds.

-There are several other countries which make their own coffee by mixing spices for the taste like guinea pepper, nutmeg, cinnamon, and cloves.
+There are several other countries that make their own coffee by mixing spices for the taste like guinea pepper, nutmeg, cinnamon, and cloves.